victic/tauproject/README.md

 tauproject
 =================

-This is a project I am doing for high school math investigation, my intention is to develop a new system to measure angles instead of the one used in  the <i> International System of Units</i>  (Radians).
+This is a project I am doing for my high school math investigation, my intention is to develop a new system to measure angles instead of the one used in  the <i> International System of Units</i>  (Radians).